Maxwell's equations: Overdetermination of Maxwell's equations

-Maxwell's equations seem overdetermined, in that they involve six unknowns (the three components of E and B) but eight equations (one for each of the two Gauss's laws, three vector components each for Faraday's and Ampere's laws).
+Maxwell's equations seem overdetermined, in that they involve six unknowns (the three components of E and B) but eight equations (one for each of the two Gauss's laws, three vector components each for Faraday's and Ampère's circuital laws).
 (The currents and charges are not unknowns, being freely specifiable subject to charge conservation.)
-This is related to a certain limited kind of redundancy in Maxwell's equations: It can be proven that any system satisfying Faraday's law and Ampere's law automatically also satisfies the two Gauss's laws, as long as the system's initial condition does, and assuming conservation of charge and the nonexistence of magnetic monopoles.
+This is related to a certain limited kind of redundancy in Maxwell's equations: It can be proven that any system satisfying Faraday's law and Ampère's circuital law automatically also satisfies the two Gauss's laws, as long as the system's initial condition does, and assuming conservation of charge and the nonexistence of magnetic monopoles.

 This explanation was first introduced by Julius Adams Stratton in 1941.

 Although it is possible to simply ignore the two Gauss's laws in a numerical algorithm (apart from the initial conditions), the imperfect precision of the calculations can lead to ever-increasing violations of those laws.
 By introducing dummy variables characterizing these violations, the four equations become not overdetermined after all.
 The resulting formulation can lead to more accurate algorithms that take all four laws into account.

 Both identities $\nabla\cdot \nabla\times \mathbf{B} \equiv 0, \nabla\cdot \nabla\times \mathbf{E} \equiv 0$, which reduce eight equations to six independent ones, are the true reason of overdetermination.

 Equivalently, the overdetermination can be viewed as implying conservation of electric and magnetic charge, as they are required in the derivation described above but implied by the two Gauss's laws.

 For linear algebraic equations, one can make 'nice' rules to rewrite the equations and unknowns.
 The equations can be linearly dependent.
-But in differential equations, and especially PDEs, one needs appropriate boundary conditions, which depend in not so obvious ways on the equations.
+But in differential equations, and especially partial differential equations (PDEs), one needs appropriate boundary conditions, which depend in not so obvious ways on the equations.
 Even more, if one rewrites them in terms of vector and scalar potential, then the equations are underdetermined because of gauge fixing.

 Maxwell's equations as the classical limit of QED

 Maxwell's equations and the Lorentz force law (along with the rest of classical electromagnetism) are extraordinarily successful at explaining and predicting a variety of phenomena.
-However they do not account for quantum effects and so their domain of applicability is limited.
+However, they do not account for quantum effects, and so their domain of applicability is limited.
 Maxwell's equations are thought of as the classical limit of quantum electrodynamics (QED).